-As of July 10, 2015, we have 3 full-time employees and 1 part-time employee.
+As of the date of this prospectus, we have 3 full-time employees and 1 part-time employee.
 One is involved in our clinical development program and operations and three handle our administration and accounting.
 None of our employees are covered by collective bargaining agreements.
 From time to time, we also employ independent contractors to support our clinical development and administrative functions.
-We currently have contracted a regulatory consultant, a Contract Research Organization to spearhead our efforts on clinical development.
+We currently have contracted a regulatory consultant and a contract research organization to spearhead our efforts on clinical development.
 We consider relations with all of our employees to be good.
 Each of our employees has entered into confidentiality, intellectual property assignment and non-competition agreements with us.